Awards, Accreditations & Memberships

 Healthgrades® Safest Hospitals in America

-In its seventh annual study of quality and clinical excellence, Healthgrades, a leading health care ratings organization, identified 270 hospitals out of 5,000 nationwide that collectively had a 28 percent lower mortality rate and 8 percent lower complication rate than the national average.
+In its annual study of quality and clinical excellence, Healthgrades, a leading health care ratings organization, identified 270 hospitals out of 5,000 nationwide that collectively had a 28 percent lower mortality rate and 8 percent lower complication rate than the national average.
 The full list reflects the top five percent of hospitals nationwide.

 For this study, Healthgrades used administrative coding from more than 41 million Medicare patient records, evaluating 26 common inpatient procedures and diagnoses and determining outcomes in each case.
 The results were controlled for increased risk among populations based on age, gender, and sicker patients.

 According to a Forbes.com article about the Healthgrades study, improved safety rates clearly benefit patients, but they may also benefit the bottom line.
 Though the company did not make a link between lower complication and mortality rates and lower premiums for medical malpractice insurance, improved safety rates may persuade underwriters to view the hospital as low-risk.
-They may also decrease the number of medical malpractice claims, which cost insurers $7.1 billion in 2007, according to the National Association of Insurance Commissioners.
+They may also decrease the number of medical malpractice claims, which cost insurers $7.1 billion, according to the National Association of Insurance Commissioners.

 The Joint Commission Top Performer on Key Quality Measures®